zaguiini/graphql-federated-schema-pact/README.md

 You better open some tabs.

+# What is happening here

+We're getting the desired provider state name and injecting it as a header.
+Then, this header is forwarded to the micro services and the micro services populates databases and stuff.

 ### On `gateway` folder

 - Start `service-1` (`yarn start`) and `service-2` (`yarn start`), then `gateway` (`yarn gateway`).
 Keep all three of them running;